Home » Tools » Accessories » The Best Wood Glue Scrapers for Large and Small Jobs

 While standard scrapers are for large jobs, the smaller compact scrapers fit into tight spaces.

 When is this useful?
-Well, during assembly they help to “scrape” glue leftovers clean before they dry.
+Well, during assembly, they help “scrape” glue leftovers before they dry.

-And with their compact size they are a great fit to throw in your woodworking apron and have ready for small cleanup jobs.
+Their compact size makes them a great fit to throw in your woodworking apron, and they are ready for small cleanup jobs.

 Key features: